AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 :math:`>>>`\ print my_grid.child_mask.sum()/float(my_grid.ActiveDimensions.prod())

-Rather than go into detail about the many possibilities for plotting in , we’ll provide some examples.
+Rather than go into detail about the many possibilities for plotting in yt, we’ll provide some examples.

 Example Scripts
 ---------------